TrustTheVote-Project/VoteTrackerPlus/docs/tech-details/more-tech-details.md

 Separate from voter UX is the GGO pre-election day workflows.
 These include how the various GGO's construct their ballots and configure VTP to handle customizable aspects of the voter experience.
 Section 6 pertains to the GGO centric UX.

-## 6.1) Pre Ballot Freeze Date
+## 6.1) Pre Blank Ballot Freeze Date

 Each GGO (Geopolitical Geographical Overlay) starts filling in their respective information and data per the Ballot Freeze Date (BFD) workflows.
 The various entities/overlay owners enter the races/questions they wish to be contained on their respective ballot sections.
 These can be ballot races, ballot questions, etc.

-Each GGO can also select the voting algorithm if different from the default tally settings.
-One reason for a default [tally algorithm](https://electology.org/library#104) to be approval is due to the shortcoming of plurality voting.
-Having a GGO to take action to change the default is to plurality hopefully will increase awareness of better tally alternatives.
+Each GGO can also select the [tally algorithm](https://electology.org/library#104) per contest.

-Note that each GGO/overlay in one sense works independently of all the others.
+Note that each GGO/overlay can work independently of all the others or in conjunction with other GGOs.
 Each entity can only modify their repo - their own specific GGO information.
 Note - various git hooks and other aspects of the VTP framework enforce the non-alteration of VTP framework repo local files which defines how the GGO interact in a hierarchical tally sense.
 Similar to software development across a distributed project spanning distributed teams, the different entities pull and push their work to the configured VTP SaaS github servers.
 There is distributed, tracked, authenticated sharing of the specific election repos during the pre-election day workflows.

-Note that virgin ballot free VTP repo contains VTP framework files as well as files and templates for use by the various GGO.
-A ballot that is given to a specific voter at a specific location will be a function of the aggregation of the ballot questions of the various overlays and the specific street address of the voter.
-Each GGO composes their respective section of the ballot.

-As mentioned each GGO owns a repo that is submodule of the parent GGO.

 Note that during this process each entity can both test their election independently of other parent/sibling/child repos as well as test a full election.
 The VTP repo/SaaS framework comes with a test harness and test data for testing.